 The story cited unidentified officials at the airport and from within Japan’s transportation ministry.
 An airport spokesperson confirmed that the incident took place, but stopped short of identifying the individual involved.

 Although Apple insisted the events never transpired, Jobs’ alleged response to officials sounded like quintessential Steve.
 He supposedly argued that the rules shouldn’t apply to him because it would make no sense for him to hijack his own private jet.
 He then reportedly said he would never again visit Japan.

 In Apple’s statement, the company said, “Steve did visit Japan this summer for a vacation in Kyoto, but the incidents described at the airport are pure fiction.
 Steve had a great time and hopes to visit Japan again soon.”

 Steve Jobs’ love of Japan

-Jobs had a lifelong affection for Japan, and visited often.
+Jobs harbored a lifelong affection for Japan, and visited often.
 The most obvious illustration of this was the mock turtleneck he wore throughout his 1997-2011 stint as Apple CEO.
-The shirt was inspired by uniforms worn at the Sony factory in Japan, and created by Japanese fashion designer Issey Miyake.
+The shirt, created by Japanese fashion designer Issey Miyake, was inspired by uniforms worn at the Sony factory in Japan.

 Jobs also loved Japanese food (he became a regular at Jinshō, a sushi restaurant in Silicon Valley).
 Plus, he collected artisanal objects — such as ceramics — during his trips to Japan.

 Ultimately, there’s no confirmation on whether the ninja throwing star story is true.
 However, it doesn’t seem out of the question for a man who loved Japanese culture and beautifully designed objects made of high-quality materials.
 (And who often thought the rules didn’t apply to him.)

 Besides, it’s kind of fun to picture the Apple PR flack given the story’s details and told to make the reports disappear!